caltechlibrary/eprints2bags/README.md

 Finally, the overall collection of EPrints records (whether the records are bagged and archived, or just bagged, or left as-is) can optionally be itself put into a bag and/or put in a ZIP archive.
 This behavior can be changed with the option `-e` (`/e` on Windows).
 Like `-b`, this option takes the possible values `none`, `bag`, and `bag-and-archive`.
 The default is `none`.
 If the value `bag` is used, a top-level bag containing the individual EPrints bags is created out of the output directory (the location given by the `-o` option); if the value `bag-and-archive` is used, the bag is also put into a single-file archive.
 (In other words, the result will be a ZIP archive of a bag whose data directory contains other ZIP archives of bags.)
 For safety, `eprints2bags` will refuse to do `bag` or `bag-and-archive` unless a separate output directory is given via the `-o` option; otherwise, this would restructure the current directory where `eprints2bags` is running &ndash; with potentially unexpected or even catastrophic results.
 (Imagine if the current directory were the user's home directory!)

+Generating checksum values can be a time-consuming operation for large bags.
+By default, during the bagging step, `eprints2bags` will use a number of processes equal to one-half of the available CPUs on the computer.
+The number of processes can be changed using the option `-c` (or `/c` on Windows).

 The use of separate options for the different stages provides some flexibility in choosing the final output.
 For example,

 ```